Standen Revival: recreating Mrs Beale’s garden

 - Reinstating the lime trees on Grandfather's Walk

-- Opening up new views down across the garden onto Grandfather’s Walk
+- Opening up new views from the Top Terrace across to the Ashdown Forest

 We are very fortunate to have access to many historical records of how the garden was created and its development.
 From 1890 until 1934, Margaret Beale kept a diary of what happened in the garden.
 This is a vital source of information on plants, people and places.